 “The Onlookers” by Kathrin Röggla

-A short story about the apocalypse (or not) told through meeting meetings from a conference hotel.
+A short story about the apocalypse (or not) told through meeting minutes from a conference hotel.

 Introduction by Petra Gropp: